0livare/jira-ticket-finder/README.md

 ## Options:

 - `-r`, `--repo`: Specific repositories to search (defaults to all git repos in current directory).
 Can be repo names or paths or globs.
+- `-x`, `--exclude-repo`: Specific repositories to exclude.
+Can be repo names or paths or globs.
 - `-p`, `--prefix`: Jira project prefixes to look for (e.g., "PROJ", "TEST")
 - `-t`, `--tag-pattern`: Glob pattern to match version tags (e.g., `v*`) (default to the latest tag)
 - `-m`, `--max-tickets`: Maximum number of tickets to process per repository (default: 30)